 We will make sure belts, bearings, and other parts are in good condition and will examine the air filter, pilot light, hot surface ignitors, and flame sensors.
 We also will measure and analyze the combustion to make sure it follows manufacturer guidelines.
 During the annual inspection, our technician will let you know if repairs are needed or if it is time

 to replace your system.
 You will have ample time to have new equipment installed if you schedule a yearly inspection before the heating season begins.

 What About Do-It-Yourself Furnace Maintenance?

 During the heating season, you should check your furnace filter periodically and replace it if it is clogged or dirty.
 You also can wrap up the heating season by cleaning your furnace humidifier.
 You will need to remove or replace its water panel, turn the humidity off and switch the bypass duct damper to the summer position.
-Most owners manuals will walk you through the process.
+Most owner’s manuals will walk you through the process.
 If you did not include the humidifier in your spring cleaning, you can tackle the job before the heating season begins.
-If you are unsure, just can ask one of our HVAC professional to handle the job for you.
+If you are unsure, just can ask one of our HVAC professionals to handle the job for you.

 Contact Us Today

 Ready to schedule your annual furnace inspection?
-The HVAC experts at KCA SERVICES in Boerne, Texas, are eager to help.
+The HVAC experts at KCA Services in Boerne, Texas, are eager to help.
 Call 210-698-8520 or request service online.